AngixBlack/Corscan/README.md

 ## About
 Corscan is a tool designed to inspect and assess Cross-Origin Resource Sharing (CORS) headers for potential vulnerabilities.
 It supports single URL checks and batch processing from files.
+## Disclaimer
+ This tool is for ethical hacking, legal, and educational use only.
+Any illegal use is strictly prohibited.

 <h2 id="features" style="text-align: center;">🌟 Features</h2>
 <ul style="text-align: center; font-size: 14px; list-style-type: none; padding: 0;">